toliuyi/contract-description/EIP/eip-MY.md

 ```

 `attachDesc()` submit description to be associated with contract address, function selector and specified language, while `getDesc()` returns the description of supplied contract address, function select and language.
 Any contract utilize this registry should have public owner() function for registry to check description submitter is contract owner.

+### Parameters

+### Argument Injection
+Description messages can be argumented by client software with transaction parameters.
+This would help in showing end-users that the expected values are being passed to the function.
+To inject a function argument into the text, use the opening and closing pairs: "$(" and ")$" , for example $(ARGUMENT_NAME)$.

+An optional helper can be included in this syntax to display numeric values (such as a token's value) with their appropriate decimal places.
+To do this, square brackets containing the number of decimal places between 0 and 18 can be included before the ending $ character: $(ARGUMENT_NAME)[18]$.
+All variables can be parsed and displayed automatically by client software by simply looking at the parameter name and type defined in the ABI.

+This part draw lessons from [ERC: URI Format for Calling Functions #1138](https://github.com/ethereum/EIPs/issues/1138)

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->